suri-codes/personal_website/src/content/blog/02-GasGasGas/index.md

   ![ESP32c3 Rust Dev Board](https://cdn-shop.adafruit.com/970x728/5787-00.jpg)
       <center>**ESP32c3 Board**</center>

-  The ESP32 is a computer the length of an adult finger, and its honestly suprising the amount of things you can do with this thing.
-It has bluetooth and Wifi capability, so you can talk to pretty much any device around you, as well as a bunch of different peripherals, which allow you to do all sorts of things with it.
+  The ESP32 is a computer the length of an adult finger, and its honestly suprising how feature-rich it is.
+  It has bluetooth and Wifi capability, so you can talk to pretty much any device around you, as well as a bunch of different peripherals.
 We are going to be using this as our receiver device.

 3. GPIO - General Purpose Input Output

-  GPIO pins are litte metal pins that stick out of both boards, and act as, well its kind of in the name, General Purpose Input / Output, for the board.
+  GPIO pins are litte metal pins that stick out of both boards and act as, well its kind of in the name, General Purpose Input / Output, for the board.
 They can take in electrical signals, and expose them to the software we can write on the board!

-  They are cool because they provide your code with a way of interacting with the physical world, depending on what you hook them up to.

   ![GPIO](https://cdn.sparkfun.com/assets/learn_tutorials/1/5/9/5/GPIO.png)
       <center>**GPIO pins on a Raspberry Pi**</center>